Background

 Justice and Personal Security

-In the 12 months to October 2022, there were 698 hate crimes recorded in Plymouth, an increase on the 581 hate crimes recorded in the 12 months to October 2021.
-Of these, 392 were attributed to race compared to 321 in the previous year.
-More recent data is not yet available but this profile will be updated when this is published.
+In the 12 months to January 2025, there were 518 hate crimes recorded in Plymouth, an increase on the 435 hate crimes recorded in the 12 months to January 2024.
+Of these, 320 were attributed to race compared to 222 in the previous year.